wealthkernel/api-documentation-guides/docs/transactions/Basics.md

 **Charge**: It is related to custody fees deducted in each portfolio as per instruction of each tenant.

-**Consolidation In/Out**: It's used to reflect some corporate actions orders.
+**Consolidation In/Out**: It's used to reflect some corporate actions operations.

 **Dividend**: It represent the payment of a dividend in cash, includes the secutity ISIN code.